-Key audit matter How our audit addressed the matter A significant part of the Group's financial reporting process is heavily reliant on IT systems with automated processes and controls for the capture, processing, storage and extraction of information.
-An essential part of IT system is ensuring appropriate user access and change management protocols exist and are being observed.
-These protocols are important because they ensure that access and changes to IT systems and related data are made and authorised in an appropriate manner.
-These key controls mitigate potential fraud or error because of change to an application or underlying data.
-MyState has outsourced arrangements for a number of key IT processes.
-We focus our audit on those IT systems and controls that are significant to the Group's financial reporting process.
-We assessed and tested the design and operating effectiveness of the Group's IT controls, including those over user access and change management as well as data reliability.
-This involved assessing: Technology control environment and governance; Change management processes for software applications; Access controls designed to enforce segregation of duties; System development, reviewing the appropriateness of managements testing and implementation controls; We carried out direct tests of the operation of key programs to establish the accuracy of calculations, the correct generation of reports, and to assess the correct operation of automated controls and technology-dependent manual controls; For outsourced providers, we obtain assurance from third party auditors on the design and operating effectiveness of controls.
+How our audit addressed the matter We focus our audit on those IT systems and controls that are significant to the Group's financial reporting process.We assessed and tested the design and operating effectiveness of the Group's IT controls, including those over user access and change management as well as data reliability.
+This involved assessing: Technology control environment and governance; Change management processes for software applications; Access controls designed to enforce segregation of duties; System development, reviewing the appropriateness of managements testing and implementation controls; We carried out direct tests of the operation of key programs to establish the accuracy of calculations, the correct generation of reports, and to assess the correct operation of automated controls and technology-dependent manual controls; and Third party reports on IT systems and controls.
+For outsourced providers, we obtain assurance from third party auditors on the design and operating effectiveness of controls.